SarahXC/a5backend/README.md

 - `403` if the user is not logged in
 - `404` if `user` is not a recognized username of any user
+- `405` if the user tries to follow themselves

 #### `DELETE /api/follow/:username?` - Unfollow a user